JordanMartinez/pure-conf-talk/slides/presentation.md

 ## Outcomes

-- Why use monad transformers?
+- Why
+- Intuition
-- How?
+- Use them now

 ---

 ## Agenda

-- Why: What problem do monads & monad transformers solve?
+- Why & What

 ---

 ## Agenda

-- Why: What problem do monads & monad transformers solve?
-- How: Reimplementing monad transformers
-  - `ExceptT`
-  - `ReaderT`
+- What and Why
-  - `StateT`
+- Thought Process

 ---

 ## Agenda

-- Why: What problem do monads & monad transformers solve?
-- How: Reimplementing monad transformers
-  - `ExceptT`
-  - `ReaderT`
+- What and Why
-  - `StateT`
+- Thought Process
-- Usage & Mistakes: Stacks and stack order
+- Usage & Mistakes

 ---